You may have thought you had left the bullies in the school playground but, unfortunately, they grew up and entered the workforce too.

 The important thing about speaking to the HR department is to document everything.
 Having proof that you did point out the problem will have a lot of weight in the potential lawsuit to come.
 In fact, when the HR staff does not at least attempt to help you, your claim will end up being even larger.

 Being unfairly gossiped about in the workplace is a form of workplace bullying.
 If you did get drunk and fall over in front of the CEO at a work function, you will have to brazen it out.
 The gossip will get bored and move on to something else eventually.

 However, if the gossip is unfair or untrue, you should first try to find the source of this gossip and put them straight.
 If this still doesn’t work, it may be time to speak to your manager or HR department about it.

 Once again, make sure you document absolutely everything.
 This will help you with your discrimination claim if it comes to getting attorneys involved.

 3. Stealing Credit

 If you feel that someone else has taken credit for your work, this can cause a lot of upset.
-It may be that your boss is trying to look good to the company or your colleague is trying to get a promotion, but this type of behavior really isn’t fair.
+It may be that your boss is trying to look good to the company or your colleague is trying to get a promotion, but this type of behaviour really isn’t fair.

 It can be a good idea to speak to them about why they have done this and aim not to give them too much information about your work in the future.
-If they know you are not prepared to tolerate, they will be less likely to do this to you in the future as bullies are quite often cowards at heart.
+If they know you are not prepared to tolerate them, they will be less likely to do this to you in the future as bullies are quite often cowards at heart.
 Make sure you are not too confrontational as this could lead to more trouble.

 The big problem with stealing credit is that the person doing it relies on you not fighting back.
 There is usually some sort of authority discrepancy involved.